hennadii-intersend/smash-karts-farcaster-frame/README.md

 # Smash Karts Farcaster Frame

 A Farcaster Frame that embeds the Smash Karts game, allowing users to play directly within the Farcaster app.
+Includes both a React-based implementation and an HTML-based implementation for maximum compatibility with iOS devices.

 ## Demo

-This frame is deployed at [https://smash-karts-frame.vercel.app](https://smash-karts-frame.vercel.app) and can be embedded in Farcaster casts.
+This frame is deployed at [https://smash-karts-farcaster-frame.vercel.app](https://smash-karts-farcaster-frame.vercel.app) and can be embedded in Farcaster casts.

 ## Features